Margh-e Gachi

-Margh-e Gachi (مرغ گچي, also Romanized as Margh-e Gachī; also known as Margh, Marq, and Morgh) is a village in Keraj Rural District, in the Central District of Isfahan County, Isfahan Province, Iran.
-At the 2006 census, its population was 692, in 193 families.
+Margh-e Gachi (مرغ گچي) (Note: Also romanized as Margh-e Gachī; also known as Margh, Marq, and Morgh) is a village in Keraraj Rural District of the Central District in Isfahan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 692 in 193 households.
+The following census in 2011 counted 749 people in 239 households.
+The 2016 census measured the population of the village as 351 people in 118 households.